Martina Arroyo: Hunter College

-She further explained that at that point most of the major opera houses, including the Metropolitan Opera, had never cast a black singer, so in her mind "opera wasn't a real possibility."
+She further explained that at that point most of the major opera houses, including the Metropolitan Opera, had never cast a black singer, so in her mind "opera wasn't a real possibility".
 Gurewich's threat, however, forced her to take her studies more seriously and she continued to study with her until Gurewich's death in 1990.
-Another important partnership formed around this time was with concert manager Thea Dispeker who, after attending one of Arroyo's recitals, offered her services at no charge until Arroyo's career took off.
-Dispeker helped manage much of Arroyo's career over the next several decades.

 Career as a social worker

 After graduating from college, Arroyo was faced with the difficulty of working while trying to study singing.
 On the advice of her mother, she became an English teacher at Bronx High School in the Fall of 1956 but found it difficult to balance her teaching responsibilities with continued training under Gurewich.
 She decided to leave her teaching position and take work as a social worker at the East End Welfare Center.
 For two years, she managed a case load of over 100 welfare recipients while continuing her voice training.
-Arroyo found the work fulfilling and stated of the experience, "My life had been centered on music for so long, and suddenly there I was, deeply involved in other people's problems,".
+Arroyo found the work fulfilling and stated of the experience, "My life had been centered on music for so long, and suddenly there I was, deeply involved in other people's problems."